steddyman/xai-node/README.md

 ## Introduction

-This repos produces the Docker image and Helm Chart for the XAI Sentry Node.
+This repos produces the Docker image for the XAI Sentry Node.

 The source for the XAI Sentry Node is located at: https://github.com/xai-foundation/sentry